 Although not all U.S. medical education institutions accept international students, Johns Hopkins Schools of Medicine and Nursing have opened their doors to students from all around the world.

-Since 2012, JHI established the Paul S. Lietman Johns Hopkins Medicine International Scholarship to help fund international students who are pursuing their degree at Johns Hopkins School of Medicine.
+Since 2012, JHI established the Paul S. Lietman Johns Hopkins Medicine International Scholarship to help fund international students who are pursuing their degree at the Johns Hopkins University School of Medicine.

 This need-based scholarship attracts some of the best and the brightest future physicians, researchers and educators from around the globe.
 I’m proud to have them represent the mission and knowledge of Johns Hopkins Medicine globally, but more importantly, I’m thrilled to see how they will further the promise of medicine in communities near and far.